gabrielmendes98/clean-arch-react/README.md

 - use formprovider with dependency inversion so we can change form provider at any time
-- avoid prop drilling like when using useRouter
 - use more factories

 ## System Requirements Specification